b3h3moth/UnixCentric/README.md

 ### Bibliography

+Best books to learn and improve own skills and knowledge about c language programming and secure coding

 * `Secure coding in C and C++` by Robert C. Seacord (`2nd, 2013, Addison Wesley`)
-* `Expert C Programming: Deep C Secrets` by Peter Van Der Linden (`1994, Prentice Hall`)
+* `Expert C Programming: Deep C Secrets` by Peter Van Der Linden (`1994, Prentice Hall`) *
 <hr />

 <address>`*Luca Suriano a.k.a.
 Behemoth*: <behemoth _at_ autistici _dot_ org>`</address>